James Gandolfini as Tony Soprano, Jersey mob boss and conflicted family man

 Tony’s watch, an 18-karat yellow gold Rolex “President” Day-Date 18238 is worn on his left wrist.
 This classic watch has a 36mm yellow gold case, a champagne-colored dial, and a heavy Oyster three-piece link bracelet which gives the timepiece its “President” moniker.
 Touted by Rolex as its “most prestigious” model since 1956, when it was famously worn by then-U.S. President Dwight Eisenhower, the Rolex President is a fitting choice for a powerful man in a leadership position like Tony Soprano.

-Unseen here but almost certainly present is the gold 18″-long open-link chain necklace with a St. Jerome pendant that Tony always wears.
+Unseen here but almost certainly present is the gold 18″-long open-link chain necklace with a St. Anthony pendant that Tony always wears.
+(Note that I’d previously identified this as a St. Jerome pendant before I received a correction from BAMF Style reader Dylan Singh explaining that Tony wears the more common—and more name-appropriate—St. Anthony.)

 Beyond Season 1…